Fellow citizens and compatriots,

 priorities and strategies to achieve sustainable development within

-4. Thus, in our quest to promote sustainable socio-economic
+a reasonable period of time. - Thus, in our quest to promote sustainable socio-economic

 development, we have identified through our Continental Vision of